MiLabHITSZ/2022YeC2FMI/README.md

 ### If you want to use our trained models, including styleGAN, target model, embedding model and inverse model (refer to Fig.4 in our paper):

-1. download `checkpoint` (both folder and files) from <https://huggingface.co/MiLab-HITSZ/C2FMI/tree/main>.
+1. download `checkpoint.zip` from <https://huggingface.co/MiLab-HITSZ/C2FMI/tree/main>.
-2. download `trained_models` (both folder and files) from <https://huggingface.co/MiLab-HITSZ/C2FMI/tree/main>.
+2. download `trained_models.zip` from <https://huggingface.co/MiLab-HITSZ/C2FMI/tree/main>.
+3. unzip and put these 2 folders in your project directory.

 > python main_attack_antidefense.py